HackYourFuture/fundamentals/VSCodeTips/README.md

     | ⨂ _n_ | Number of errors |
     | ⚠ _n_ | Number of warnings |

-## Some Useful Short-Cut Commands
+## Some Useful Shortcut Commands

 In the previous section we frequently referred you to the menu bar to select commands.
 As you get more proficient with VSCode you may want to inspect these menus a little closer and take note of the short-cut commands listed in their right margin.
 For example, the short-cut command for **File**, **New** is listed as Ctrl+N (press `Ctrl` and `N` keys simultaneously) on a Windows or Linux PC and ⌘N on a Mac.

-Here are some short-cut commands that you will use many times a day and that we recommend you familiarise yourself with from day 1:
+Here are some shortcut commands that you will use many times a day and that we recommend you familiarise yourself with from day 1:

 | Operation                                                        | Windows     | Mac | Linux        |
 | ---------------------------------------------------------------- | ----------- | --- | ------------ |